 After months of enlisting volunteers, gathering donated goods and services, signing up sponsors, and registering participants, Safe Passage hosted the first Hot Chocolate Run on December 5, 2004.
 On a drizzly, cold morning, over 400 people ran, walked and raised $6,000 for Safe Passage.
 The turnout was beyond Jen and John’s wildest expectations. and the energy and enthusiasm of the participants convinced us that this simply had to become an annual event.

 The event grew and grew each year.
-In 2009, we added a new way for participants to support Safe Passage.
+In 2009, led by former Director of Development Sarah Smith, we added a new way for participants to support Safe Passage.
 Each runner and walker receives their own fundraising page, and asks friends and family to donate and support them in the event.
 As our participants became more involved with supporting our work, we saw event proceeds soar year after year.

-Many years later, the Hot Chocolate Run is the most successful fundraising event in the area.
+Many years later, the Hot Chocolate Run continues to be the most successful fundraising event in the area.
 Proceeds from the event support every program and service at Safe Passage: our shelter, counseling and legal programs, services for kids, violence prevention, and more.
 Every dollar raised makes a survivor safer and gives them hope for a brighter future.